XtrkR is operated by De Nihil LLC, a Wyoming limited liability company. In this policy, “I” refers to De Nihil LLC.

 No cookies.
 No third-party trackers.
 No analytics SDKs.
 The site sets no browser cookies and embeds no Google Analytics, Plausible, Meta Pixel, or similar tracking scripts.
 You can verify this in your browser’s developer tools.

 First-party campaign attribution.
-When you visit the site with a campaign-tracking URL parameter (e.g. ?ref=reddoor from a clinic’s distribution card), our server logs the visit with three things: an anonymized IP address (last octet truncated to zero — your full IP is never stored), a timestamp, and the campaign tag value.
+When you visit the site with a campaign-tracking URL parameter (e.g. ?ref=reddoor from a clinic’s distribution card), my server logs the visit with three things: an anonymized IP address (last octet truncated to zero — your full IP is never stored), a timestamp, and the campaign tag value.
 Visits without a ?ref= parameter are not logged by this system.

-This is attribution — knowing which distribution channels brought you to the site so we can prioritize them — not surveillance.
+This is attribution — knowing which distribution channels brought you to the site so I can prioritize them — not surveillance.
 It’s the same kind of measurement a podcast uses when it asks listeners to use a unique promo code per sponsor.

 XtrkR can optionally create encrypted backups to your iCloud Drive.
 This feature is off by default and only works if you choose to enable it.
 Backups are encrypted on your device using AES-256-GCM before being saved to your personal iCloud Drive.
 I cannot access, decrypt, or read those backup files.